How to Find a Lost Drone – 5 Tips to Prevent Losing a Drone, and 9 Tips if You Already Have!

 Buy a GPS Tracker

 Next, I know I’ve said this a couple of times now but buy a GPS tracker.
+We have reviewed the best options already.
 The ones that come installed in the drones conk out along with the battery.
 So, if your aerial vehicle goes down due to a low battery, you’re out of luck.

 Plus, external trackers are often waterproof, which is reason enough to invest in one.
 If you splash down in a retention pond, the GPS does no good if the water shorts it out.
 Waterproof is the way to go here.